gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-planar-projection-mapping.md

 -// use the inverse of this world matrix to make
 -// a matrix that will transform other positions
--// to be relative this this world space.
+-// to be relative this world space.
 -const textureMatrix = m4.multiply(
 -    textureProjectionMatrix,
 -    m4.inverse(textureWorldMatrix));